1955 Pacific typhoon season: Typhoon Georgia

+Georgia formed on July 23.
+It moved northwestward over the following days, intensified into a Category 4 typhoon.
+However, the storm soon weakened and did not make landfall.

 JMA Tropical Storm Fifteen

+The storm was short-lived and did not make landfall.

 Typhoon Hope

 A tropical depression formed east of Philippines on August 2.
 It intensified to a tropical storm in the next day and named Hope.
 Hope intensified into a category 1 hurricane while at the south of Japan.
 It weakened to a tropical storm and the storm turned to the north and intensified into a category 1 again.

 It was downgraded to a tropical storm and turned northeast before it slowed down.
 Hope became extratropical on August 17.
 Shortly after, the remnants hit the south of Kamchatka Peninsula and dissipated.

 JMA Tropical Storm Sixteen

+The storm formed on August 5 west of the Philippines.
+It moved northeastward and intensified into a tropical storm.
+It dissipated on August 14 without making landfall.

 JMA Tropical Storm Seventeen

 Seventeen was a short tropical storm that never affected land.

 JMA Tropical Storm Eighteen

 This storm never affected land, it remained in open waters.